-Dr. Ora-orn Poocharoen, Founder
+Dr. Ora-orn Poocharoen, Director

 There are four main reasons why public policy education and research is more important today than ever before.
 Firstly, the world is faced with many ‘wicked’ problems ranging from climate change, corruption, haze, terrorism, refugees, to urbanization issues.